snipeso/pvt/README.md

 ### The task
 Participants are presented with a red fixation rectangle.
 Every 2-10s, the rectangle is replaced with a rapidly increasing counter, and participants have to press a button as fast as possible.
 Their reaction time is presented for 1s, then the waiting period starts again.
 The whole task lasts 10 minutes.

+The feedback will be given in yellow if the response was <150ms (too early to be real), in green if it is <500ms, and in red otherwise.
+If the participant does not respond for more than 5 seconds, an alarm goes off.

 ## Instructions

 ### Pre-requisites